wp-plugins/rs-head-cleaner/readme.txt

 * **Moves JavaScripts from the HEAD to the footer** section of your site for major speed improvements in page loading.
 * **Fixes the "Read more"** link so it displays the entire post when you click, not just the part after the "#more".

+If you don't want the JavaScript to Footer feature, use [RS Head Cleaner Lite](https://wordpress.org/plugins/rs-head-cleaner-lite/ "RS Head Cleaner Lite") instead.

 For a more thorough explanation of what the plugin does and why you need it, visit the [RS Head Cleaner Plus plugin homepage](http://www.redsandmarketing.com/plugins/rs-head-cleaner/ "RS Head Cleaner Plus Plugin").

 == Installation ==